Video Game / Discworld Noir

 - Film Noir: a bitter, cynical, life-weary, alcoholic detective narrates his crime investigation in a dark, corrupt city.
 Almost no one is telling the truth or can be trusted, and adultery, blackmail, murder and conspiracy are the least despicable things perpetrated.
 And it's always night and it's always raining.

-- Foreshadowing: If you examine the fountain in the Temple of Small Gods, Lewton says that until someone is found murdered in the fountain, it is of no interest to him.
-While not a murder victim, Mooncalf's corpse ends up floating in the fountain after his death by Smite Me, O Mighty Smiter.
+- If you examine the fountain in the Temple of Small Gods, Lewton says that until someone is found murdered in the fountain, it is of no interest to him.
+While not a murder victim, Mooncalf's corpse ends up floating in it after his death by Smite Me, O Mighty Smiter.